 The Climate Group will host all our events, including the Opening Ceremony and the Hub Live, on an online digital platform that will incorporate live broadcast, interactive sessions, networking areas and meeting space.
 We will also support the hundreds of events hosted across New York City and around the world as part of the official Climate Week NYC events program.

 Climate Week NYC is hosted in association with the United Nations and the City of New York.

-The International Conference on Sustainable Development (ICSD) provides a forum for academia, government, civil society, UN agencies, and the private sector to come together to share practical solutions to achieve the Sustainable Development Goals (SDGs).
+The International Conference on Sustainable Development (ICSD)—held this year from September 21-22, 2020 in New York, New York—provides a forum for academia, government, civil society, UN agencies, and the private sector to come together to share practical solutions to achieve the Sustainable Development Goals (SDGs).